Wage and Hour Division (WHD)

 - The Secretary of Labor has reasonable cause to believe that the employer is not in compliance.
 In such cases, the Secretary may certify that an investigation be conducted.

-When violations are found, WH may assess civil money penalties with maximums ranging from $1,000 to $35,000 per violation, depending on the type and severity of the violation.
+When violations are found, WH may assess civil money penalties for each violation.
+Such penalties depend on the type and severity of the violation.
+For current maximum penalty amounts, see https://www.dol.gov/whd/immigration/h1b.htm#cmp.
 WH may also impose other remedies, including the payment of back wages.

 Within 15 days of the date of the notification by the WH Administrator to the employer that a determination of violations has been made, any interested party may request a hearing before an administrative law judge (ALJ) on the WH Administrator’s determination.
 Within 30 days of the decision by an ALJ, an interested party may request a review of the ALJ’s decision by the DOL’s Administrative Review Board.